Victoria bus station

 Victoria bus station is a bus station outside London Victoria station.
 It is managed only by Transport for London.
 In 1970, work commenced on a substantial roof canopy.
 This was demolished in April 2003 as part of the station's refurbishment.

-Routes 38, 390 and 507 terminate within the bus station while others pass through.
+Routes 3, 38, 52 and 390 terminate within the bus station while others pass through.
 Many other routes pass by on adjoining streets but do not enter the bus station.

+In January 2020, Victoria BID – the local Business improvement district – proposed removing the bus station from the mainline station forecourt to create a new "Station Square".
+Bus stops would be relocated to nearby streets.